FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/digest/creating-human-records-that-stand-the-test-of-time.md

     company: Starling Lab, Airwars
     image:
       src: /assets/headshots/Basile_Simon.webp
     bio: Basile Simon leads the Lab’s research in law and criminal accountability, and is co-founder and advisor to Airwars.
-Both have spent most of their careers in journalism.
 seo:
   description: "From ancient clay tablets to modern blockchains, discover how new technologies are preserving crucial digital evidence of war crimes, human rights violations, and historical events for future generations."
 ---